How to Get a Ladies Garment Trading License in Dubai

 Business name reservation and availability check with Dubai South Free Zone

-Submission of the licence application form with the selected activity code
+Submission of the license application form with the selected activity code

 Preparation and submission of required documents